-Circulation privileges are extended to the faculty and students of Washington and Lee University, Southern Virginia University, other Virginia colleges, and to Rockbridge County residents.
-Those who live outside Rockbridge County are welcome to use library materials in the building; if they wish to borrow materials, they should make an InterLibrary Loan request through their local library.
+Circulation privileges are extended to the faculty and students of Washington and Lee University, Southern Virginia University, and other Virginia colleges, and to Rockbridge County residents.
+Those who live outside Rockbridge County are welcome to use library materials in the building; if they wish to borrow materials, they should make an Interlibrary Loan request through their local library.

 Loan periods vary, depending on the category of patron and the type of material.
-Cadets and most other library patrons may borrow books, bound periodicals, and government publications for four weeks; recreational reading for two weeks; and CDs, videos, and DVDs for one week.
+Cadets and most other library patrons may borrow books, bound periodicals, and government publications for four weeks; New Books and recreational reading for two weeks; and CDs, videos, and DVDs for one week.
 Materials may be renewed in person, by phone, online, or by responding to an email notice.

 Faculty of VMI, W&L, and SVU enjoy an extended loan period of an entire academic year for books and bound periodicals.
 These materials are due in mid-April each year.
 To ensure the integrity of our collections and the accuracy of our records, these materials must be physically returned to Preston Library once a year.
-Faculty loan periods are shorter for recreational reading (two weeks) and audiovisual materials (one week), but these materials may be renewed any time, in person, by phone, online, or by responding to an email notice.
+Faculty loan periods are shorter for New Books and recreational reading (two weeks) and audiovisual materials (one week), but these materials may be renewed any time, in person, by phone, online, or by responding to an email notice.

 Borrowers may renew materials in person; by calling the Service Desk at (540) 464-7129; by logging in to MyAccount; or by email to email@example.com.
 An item may not be renewed if another library patron has requested it.
 In April, when materials with the extended loan period are due, faculty members must have items in hand to renew them.